-- 7. Deficiencies in early life affect women's health and reproductive performance and that of their daughters, creating intergenerational health effects.
-Newborn survival is intricately linked to maternal nutrition, health and care.7 The common childhood diseases-diarrhoea, acute respiratory infections, measles and malnutrition-affect both female and male infants.
-The African girl-child suffers from a perpetual intergenerational cycle of under-nutrition, child labour, abuse, neglect and social discrimination, including FGM, all of which increase the risk of morbidity and mortality. - 8.
-Early marriage, unwanted pregnancy and pregnancy complications coupled with sexual violence and substance abuse, characterize the period of adolescence.
-In some countries, 25-27% of first births occur among adolescents, and this group accounts for up to 40% of total maternal deaths, a significant proportion of which results from unsafe abortions. - 9.
-WHO estimates that reproductive ill-health accounts for 33% of the total disease burden for women, as compared to 12.3% for men of the same age.
+7. Deficiencies in early life affect women's health and reproductive performance and that of their daughters, creating intergenerational health effects.
+Newborn survival is intricately linked to maternal nutrition, health and care.7 The common childhood diseases - diarrhoea, acute respiratory infections, measles and malnutrition - affect both female and male infants.
+The African girl-child suffers from a perpetual intergenerational cycle of under-nutrition, child labour, abuse, neglect and social discrimination, including FGM, all of which increase the risk of morbidity and mortality.

+8. Early marriage, unwanted pregnancy and pregnancy complications coupled with sexual violence and substance abuse, characterize the period of adolescence.
+In some countries, 25-27% of first births occur among adolescents, and this group accounts for up to 40% of total maternal deaths, a significant proportion of which results from unsafe abortions.2

+9. WHO estimates that reproductive ill-health accounts for 33% of the total disease burden for women, as compared to 12.3% for men of the same age.
 Despite the availability of safe and affordable technologies, in developing countries one woman in 14 dies of pregnancy and childbirth-related complications compared with one in 4,000 or even one in 10,000 in developed countries.
 This demonstrates a high level of inequity.
-Maternal mortality ratio in the African

-- Region remains at an extremely high level of 1,000 per 100,0008 live births, the world's highest.
+Maternal mortality ratio in the African Region remains at an extremely high level of 1,000 per 100,0008 live births, the world's highest.
 Major causes include antepartum and postpartum haemorrhage, sepsis, malaria and complications of abortion, and lack of antenatal care.
 While malaria occurs throughout the lifespan in both men and women, malaria in pregnancy presents an additional challenge to the woman and the baby.
-It results in maternal anaemia, antepartum haemorrhage, foetal anaemia and low birth weight or death. - 10.
-For every woman who dies as a result of maternal causes, approximately 20 others will suffer short-term or long-term disabilities such as obstetric fistula, chronic depression, urinary incontinence, infertility, maternal exhaustion and chronic anaemia.9 Case studies on maternal disabilities in a number of countries reveal an enormous but unaddressed problem shrouded in a "culture of silence and endurance" because of values that encourage women to give lower priority to their own health than that of other family members. - 11.
-Women account for the majority of the elderly population, and this trend is increasing.
-In Africa, the average life expectancy is 51 years for women and 48 years for men.
-11 This fact masks a very different profile of morbidity and quality of life in women due to reproductive disabilities.
-Major causes of ill-health among elderly women include cervical and breast can-
+It results in maternal anaemia, antepartum haemorrhage, foetal anaemia and low birth weight or death.

+10. For every woman who dies as a result of maternal causes, approximately 20 others will suffer short-term or long-term disabilities such as obstetric fistula, chronic depression, urinary incontinence, infertility, maternal exhaustion and chronic anaemia.9 Case studies on maternal disabilities in a number of countries reveal an enormous but unaddressed problem shrouded in a "culture of silence and endurance" because of values that encourage women to give lower priority to their own health than that of other family members.10

+11. Women account for the majority of the elderly population, and this trend is increasing.
+In Africa, the average life expectancy is 51 years for women and 48 years for men.11 This fact masks a very different profile of morbidity and quality of life in women due to reproductive disabilities.
+Major causes of ill-health among elderly women include cervical and breast cancers, osteoporosis, post-menopausal syndrome and mental depression.
+Many of these problems are usually silent and unrecognized in the early stages, hence the fatality associated with them in the post-menopausal period.